 Staying at the House of Bread

 We welcome children to come and stay at the House of Bread.
 There are gardens and fields where the children are welcome to play.
-There is a 7 a-side football pitch and some swings and a climbing frame (not suitable for young children).
 The nearest town (1.5 miles away), Shipston-on-Stour, has parks suitable for young children, and there is a swimming pool.

 Please be aware that the Mill is by the river, and parents will be responsible for the supervision of their children at all times.